UtrechtUniversity/icommands-docker/README.md

 __iCommands__ is a collection of command line tools for interfacing with iRODS instances, such as YODA.
 Using iCommands is a more stable and faster way of uploading and downloading data to iRODS than through a WebDav drive-mapping.

-However, iCommands are only available for some flavours of Linux (CentOS and Ubuntu), and Windows 10 or 11 using the 'Windows Subsystem for Linux' (WSL).
+However, iCommands are only available for some flavours of Linux (CentOS and Ubuntu), and Windows 10 or 11 using the Windows Subsystem for Linux (WSL).
 To make them available on other platforms and Windows-systems without WSL, this repository offers a straightforward way of running iCommands using a Docker container.
 The only technical prerequisite is a Docker installation.

 More information on iCommands:

 + [iCommands documentation](https://docs.irods.org/master/icommands/user/)
 + [YODA: Using iCommands for large datasets](https://www.uu.nl/en/research/yoda/guide-to-yoda/i-am-using-yoda/using-icommands-for-large-datasets)
 + [iRODS Client - iCommands](https://github.com/irods/irods_client_icommands)

+If you wish to access iRODS programmatically, there are [client libraries available in various languages](https://irods.org/clients/).

 ## Set up